 Kutani — this is a type of Japanese traditional porcelain.
 We mainly refer to Saiko-Kutani, a 19th century export ware to the West.
 Those Kutani ceramics were decorated in various colours with ornaments, floral and figurative motifs.

 Mid-Century Modern— homeware products were made to be as useful as possible, with clear lines and simple design.
-Decoration was minimal and based on colours and elegant curving lines, illustrating the fact of mechanical production.
+Decoration was minimal and based on colours and elegant curving lines, reflecting the new techniques of mass production.
 Many household products were manufactured using new and unexpected materials — chrome, nickel, aluminium and plastic as well as plywood for furniture.
-Such materials allowed to create new shapes and were easy to use on an industrial scale.
+Such materials enabled designers to create new shapes and were easy to produce on an industrial scale.

 Modernist style — homewares in the period between 1950s to 1970s often followed a Modernist style.
 Defined by neat lines, bold and unusual colours and fairly minimalist shapes.
 All this often makes Modernist items very functional and timeless.
 Modernism was a natural continuation of Mid-Century Modern fashion, but it is bolder, bigger and brighter.